yugr/ShlibVisibilityChecker/README.md

 Such discrepancies should then be fixed by recompiling package with `-fvisibility=hidden` (see [here](https://gcc.gnu.org/wiki/Visibility) for details).
+A typical fix, for typical Autoconf project can be found [here](https://github.com/cacalabs/libcaca/issues/33).

 ShlibVisibilityChecker _not_ meant to be 100% precise but rather provide assistance in locating packages which may benefit the most from visibility annotations (and to understand how bad the situation